manuGil/GitCoDev/gitcodev/lesson2.md

 :::{admonition} Instructor's Note
 :class: tip
+You can explain the following to studets:

-- `origin /Users/user/Desktop/2024-gitcodev/git-zero.git (fetch)`
-This shows the URL used for fetching changes from the remote repository.
+- `origin /Users/user/Desktop/2024-gitcodev/git-zero.git (fetch)`: This shows the URL used for fetching changes from the remote repository.
 When you run commands like git fetch or git pull, Git will fetch changes from the remote repository located at this path.

-- `origin /Users/user/Desktop/2024-gitcodev/git-zero.git (push)`
-This shows the URL used for pushing changes to the remote repository.
+- `origin /Users/user/Desktop/2024-gitcodev/git-zero.git (push)`: This shows the URL used for pushing changes to the remote repository.
 When you run commands like git push, Git will push your local changes to this remote repository.
 :::